 Having the ability to look at data for an entire population allows us to plan for care in new ways.
 As an example, having a registry that identifies all children with chronic persistent asthma in a given population provides the opportunity to plan, deliver, and evaluate their annual influenza vaccinations in a systematic and timely way.

 CINs around the country follow guidance on this topic provided by the U.S. Department of Justice (DOJ) and the Federal Trade Commission (FTC), as well as their own legal counsel.
 The DOJ and FTC created a mechanism for joint contracting and gain sharing because they recognize the benefits of providers working together to improve quality and reduce costs.
+To ensure that Fortify was meeting the guidance provided by the DOJ and FTC, we decided to pursue external accreditation with URAC, and were awarded full accreditation in Clinical Integration in December 2020.

 While there are examples of pediatric collaborations in other parts of the country, we are not aware of a pediatric collaboration whose specific purpose, scope, and composition is exactly the same as this one.
 Other examples include Nationwide Children’s Partners for Kids, the Phoenix Children’s Care Network, and the Arkansas Children’s Care Network.